 Research group leaders

 "Aesthetic imaginaries", Ranjan Ghosh writes, "are entangled figurations bearing out the promise of 'shared realities' and what Toni Morrison calls 'shareable imaginative worlds'" (2015, 134).
-Taking this description as one starting point, the research group "Aesthetic Imaginaries" gathers scholars from a wide range of fields – including literature, film, cultural studies, digital culture, anthropology, creative writing, curating – to think and write about how and what, and when, aesthetic imaginaries mean as they work alongside, against, and with the realities from which they invariably transpire.
+Taking this description as one starting point, the research group "Aesthetic Imaginaries" gathers scholars from a wide range of fields – including literature, film, cultural studies, anthropology, creative writing, curating – to think and write about how and what, and when, aesthetic imaginaries mean as they work alongside, against, and with the realities from which they invariably transpire.
 If the social imaginary can be understood as "an enabling but not fully explicable symbolic matrix within which a people imagine and act as world-making collective agents (Gaonkar 2002), the aesthetic imaginary raises questions about the figures and forms such enabling and imagining give life to.